 Payments made to the training posts:

-The teaching allowance will only be paid on completion and submission of the GP supervisor feedback (at weeks 6, 13 and end of training term except for ESP, ARST and AST* supervisors where the feedback is only required at week 6 and end of term).
-Practice subsidy will continue to be paid as normal.
+GP supervisor feedback is requested at weeks 6, 13 and at the end of the training term, except for ARST/AST* and ESP supervisors where the feedback is only requested at week 6 and at the end of the term.

 For more information relating to practice payments and teaching allowance please refer to schedule 2 of your training post agreement.